 We have what we think is a fair and flexible 3-treatment package.
 If you buy such a package you are entitled to three treatments in the package (or until you give birth to a live baby).
 However, during a treatment it may be relevant to perform more than the three standard IVF/ICSI treatments.
-For example, there may be cryopreserved embryos after a 'fresh' treatment.
-Often the next treatment will then be with transfer of thawed embryos before you go through a new 'fresh' treatment, if still not pregnant.
-The payment for the use of thawed embryos may be deducted from the 'Flexible 3-treatment package'.
-We do not want you to have paid for a 3treatment package and then charge you for a thawed embryo transfer while you still have money left on the 3-package.
+For example, there may be cryopreserved blastocysts after a 'fresh' treatment.
+Often the next treatment will then be with transfer of a thawed blastocyst before you go through a new 'fresh' treatment, if still not pregnant.
+The payment for the use of thawed blastocysts may be deducted from the 'Flexible 3-treatment package'.
+We do not want you to have paid for a 3-treatment package and then charge you for a thawed blastocyst transfer while you still have money left on the 3-package.